LutongZhang/raftkv/README.md

   + Apppend

 + ### shards movement
-  rgkv uses a way similar to two phases commit to implement shards movement logic.
+  raftkv uses a way similar to two phases commit to implement shards movement logic.
 It ensures correct movement logic, garbage collection for stale shards, and uninterrupted service during movement.
   + phase 1: shard controller sends prepare request to kv servers to get shards they need and install shards by sending it to raft log
   + phase 2: shard controller sends commit request to kv servers to garbage collect stale shards.

   *each shard carry a config number to prevent tasks that have already been executed from being repeated

 ## Raft
    [raft](https://pdos.csail.mit.edu/6.824/papers/raft-extended.pdf) is a distributed consensus algorithm, which is easy to understand.
-The raft library in rgkv supported:
+The raft library in raftkv supported:
    + Leader election
    + Log
    + Persistence